trezzuri/erpnext-docs/docs/en/introduction.md

 And a ton more.

-## Is ERPNext only for SMEs?
+## Is SOMA only for SMEs?

-ERPNext scales well from SMEs to even large enterprises.
-ERPNext is used by several retail chains in Africa as well as a highly regarded equities trading company in India with over a thousand employees.
+SOMA scales well from SMEs to even large enterprises.
+SOMA is used by several retail chains in Africa as well as a highly regarded equities trading company in India with over a thousand employees.

 Check out a variety of [User Stories](https://erpnext.com/blog/customer-success-stories) to know more.
 Here is a video to get you started: